mlip-cmu/s2023/lectures/22_security/security.md

 Security is expensive
 - Additional development cost; need security expertise in your team/organization
-- Annoys and interferes with the user's work (e.g. two-factor authentication)
+- Annoys and interferes with the user's work (e.g., two-factor authentication)
 - Not really regulated/enforced by law
-- Often retroactively added after an incident, to avoid embarrassment, fines (sometimes)
+- Often retroactively added after an incident, to avoid embarrassment, lawsuits, fines (sometimes)

 ----